BallotBuddy/BallotBuddy/README.md

 #BallotBuddy
-​Ballotbuddy.co is a website for easily finding useful information about your elected officals (US only).
+​[Ballotbuddy.co](http://www.ballotbuddy.co/) is a website for easily finding useful information about your elected officals (US only).
 Don't know all your representatives?
 Search by zip code to get a list of candidates up for election in your district, then click on their profiles to learn about their experience, sources of funding, position on issues, and more.
 ​
 ##Mac - Getting started

 1. Run `npm install`
 2. Run `npm run build`
 3. Run `npm start`
-4. In a browser, go to localhost:8080
+4. In a browser, go to `localhost:8080`
-​

 ##Windows - Getting started

 1. Run `npm install webpack -g` (first time only)
 2. Run `npm install` (first time only)
-​3.
-Run `webpack -w` (keep running)
+3. Run `webpack -w` (keep running)
-​4.
-Run `npm start` (run in 2nd terminal window)
+4. Run `npm start` (run in 2nd terminal window)
-​5.
-In a browser, go to localhost:8080
+5. In a browser, go to `localhost:8080`.
 ​
-​
 ##Development & Production

-Development - In config.js, make `switcher = 'd'`
+**Development** - In config.js, make `switcher = 'd'`
 ​
-Production  - In config.js, make `switcher = 'p'`.
+**Production**  - In config.js, make `switcher = 'p'`.
 Next, in package.json change `"postinstall": "npm run build"` to `"postinstall": "node server/database/worker/dbgrabber.js && npm run build"`
 ​
 Note: The major difference between development and production is the database used.
 Development uses SQLite3, while production uses postgres.
 Because we are in a state of rapid development and changing API's..
 I believe that of this merge, all content that is viewable is 100% remote API delivered through the server.
 The database is currently like an appendix and not necessary for the site to do anything at the moment.